 “No” Doesn’t Mean “No”

-This will happen more often than we expect.
+You will hear no more often than you expect in this process.
 It’s okay though; it’s part of the learning process in promoting and PR.
 Not everyone will agree or even respond.
 If you see an email from someone saying they are not interested, respond by giving thanks to them for replying and asking them to keep you in mind if anything should change.
 It’s possible that many journalists who reply have a slight interest but could be working with another brand or on a budget.
 Having them respond gives you an opportunity and opens the door for future correspondence.
-Don’t underestimate the power of a no. Sometimes ”no” now could mean yes later.
+Don’t underestimate the power of a no. Sometimes “no” now could mean yes later.

 The secret to getting a response to a cold email, and a positive and interested one at that, is reaching out to the right person, at precisely the right time, with content they are particularly interested in or cooperating with the right partner to do all this job for you.
 You have many chances, but this will not always happen, and that is not what you should expect.